Anti-Inflammatory Diet Plan →

 Units Scale

-• 2 Tablespoons + arrowroot or tapioca flour (oat flour may be substituted)
+• 2 Tablespoons arrowroot or tapioca flour (20 grams)

 • ½ teaspoon baking soda